influxdata/telegraf/plugins/inputs/kube_inventory/README.md

   selector_exclude = ["*"]

   ## Optional TLS Config
+  ## Trusted root certificates for server
   # tls_ca = "/path/to/cafile"
+  ## Used for TLS client certificate authentication
   # tls_cert = "/path/to/certfile"
+  ## Used for TLS client certificate authentication
   # tls_key = "/path/to/keyfile"
   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false